dannycho7/Stopwatch/README.md

 A stopwatch created with Vanilla Javascript

 ##To Do:
-Add styling <br />
+1. Add styling
-Possible increased functionality
+2. Possible increased functionality